core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Examples of Synchronization Approaches {#synch-ex}

-This section describes three possible approaches that can be considered by server endpoints to synchronize with sequence numbers of client endpoints sending group requests.
+This section describes three possible approaches that can be considered by server endpoints to synchronize with sender sequence numbers of client endpoints sending group requests.

 ## Best-Effort Synchronization ## {#ssec-synch-best-effort}

-Upon receiving a group request from a client, a server does not take any action to synchonize with the sequence number of that client.
+Upon receiving a group request from a client, a server does not take any action to synchonize with the sender sequence number of that client.
 This provides no assurance at all as to message freshness, which can be acceptable in non-critical use cases.

 ## Baseline Synchronization ## {#ssec-synch-baseline}

-Upon receiving a group request from a given client for the first time, a server initializes its last-seen sequence number in its Recipient Context associated to that client.
+Upon receiving a group request from a given client for the first time, a server initializes its last-seen sender sequence number in its Recipient Context associated to that client.
 However, the server drops the group request without delivering it to the application layer.
 This provides a reference point to identify if future group requests from the same client are fresher than the last one received.

 A replay time interval exists, between when a possibly replayed message is originally transmitted by a given client and the first authentic fresh message from that same client is received.
 This can be acceptable for use cases where servers admit such a trade-off between performance and assurance of message freshness.

 ## Challenge-Response Synchronization ## {#ssec-synch-challenge-response}

-A server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and consistently with what specified in Section 7.5.2 of {{I-D.ietf-core-object-security}}.
+A server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Section 7.5.2 of {{I-D.ietf-core-object-security}}.

 That is, upon receiving a group request from a particular client for the first time, the server processes the message as described in {{ssec-verify-request}} of this specification, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with a 4.03 Forbidden response message including an Echo Option, and stores the option value included therein.

 Upon receiving a 4.03 Forbidden response that includes an Echo Option and originates from a verified group member, a client sends a request as a unicast message addressed to the same server, echoing the Echo Option value.
 In particular, the client does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
 This makes it possible for the client to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
-In either case, the client uses the sequence number value currently stored in its own Sender Context.
+In either case, the client uses the sender sequence number value currently stored in its own Sender Context.
 If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a pre-configured time interval.
 Note that the unicast request echoing the Echo Option is correctly treated and processed as a group message, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the OSCORE Option as part of the COSE object (see {{sec-cose-object}}).

 Upon receiving the unicast request including the Echo Option, the server verifies that the option value equals the stored and previously sent value; otherwise, the request is silently discarded.
 Then, the server verifies that the unicast request has been received within a pre-configured time interval, as described in {{I-D.ietf-core-echo-request-tag}}.
 In such a case, the request is further processed and verified; otherwise, it is silently discarded.
 Finally, the server updates the Recipient Context associated to that client, by setting the Replay Window according to the Sequence Number from the unicast request conveying the Echo Option.
 The server either delivers the request to the application if it is an actual retransmission of the original one, or discards it otherwise.
 Mechanisms to signal whether the resent request is a full retransmission of the original one are out of the scope of this specification.

 In case it does not receive a valid unicast request including the Echo Option within the configured time interval, the server endpoint should perform the same challenge-response upon receiving the next group request from that same client.

 A server should not deliver group requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option {{I-D.ietf-core-echo-request-tag}}.
-Also, a server may perform the challenge-response described above at any time, if synchronization with sequence numbers of clients is (believed to be) lost, for instance after a device reboot.
-It is the role of the application to define under what circumstances sequence numbers lose synchronization.
-This can include a minimum gap between the sequence number of the latest accepted group request from a client and the sequence number of a group request just received from the same client.
+Also, a server may perform the challenge-response described above at any time, if synchronization with sender sequence numbers of clients is (believed to be) lost, for instance after a device reboot.
+It is the role of the application to define under what circumstances sender sequence numbers lose synchronization.
+This can include a minimum gap between the sender sequence number of the latest accepted group request from a client and the sender sequence number of a group request just received from the same client.
 A client has to be always ready to perform the challenge-response based on the Echo Option in case a server starts it.

 Note that endpoints configured as silent servers are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.03 Forbidden response to the client.
-Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with sequence numbers of clients.
+Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with sender sequence numbers of clients.

 This approach provides an assurance of absolute message freshness.
 However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.